fardeen-ahmed/ipsweep/README.md

   <img src="https://github.com/fardeen-ahmed/ipsweeper/blob/main/IP-Sweep.png" alt="None" align="center" height="100" width="1000">
 </a>

-## This is a mini project, that sweeps up all the IP address in :
+## This is a mini project, that enumerates all the IP address in a range i.e:
 ~~~
 1) Whole IP-Address in a Range (For Example : from 192.168.0.1 to the last ip)
 2) IP Address Range in a Network